WalletConnect/walletconnect-docs/docs/javascript/chat/usage.md

 The key server expects a full CAIP-2 account for the address (as shown below).

+`onSign` will be used to sign the identity key using a wallet, one could supply `wagmi`'s [signMessage](https://wagmi.sh/core/actions/signMessage) function here for example.

 ```javascript
 await chatClient.register({ account: `eip155:1:0xa6de541...`, onSign: async () => {} });
 ```